The Best Website Hosting - Sifting through the Trash.

 I knew Siteground put out some emails a long time ago saying they were making changes and upgrades.
 I saw they made a major impact.
 There is proof from my own monitoring tools.
 Now it is a new ball game, all around.
 I can use my favorite caching plugin WP Rocket and, most importantly, their server response time dramatically increased.
 I don't call their customer service line very often, but when I do it isn't as painful as GoDaddy, Arvixe or BlueHost.

-Yes, I am an Affiliate of Siteground but am on a HostDime reseller
+Yes, I am an Affiliate of Siteground

 Best Website Hosting Advice You'll Get -